CaringBridge is Funded by People Like You

-Honor Charlie with a tax-deductible contribution to CaringBridge today.
+Celebrate this major milestone with us by honoring Charlie with a tax-deductible contribution to CaringBridge today.
+Donate to CaringBridge today.

 Welcome to our CaringBridge website.
 My church St. Anthony's on the Lake helped me start this to keep friends and family updated about our Charlie!

 The first page is "MY STORY" and it tells you what brought us to this point in time.

 Feel free to Visit often to read the latest journal entries, visit the photo gallery, and write us a note in our guestbook.
 I love to read them to Charlie and we all loved to hear from you.

 I would have never thought ....I would be writing on this site that I have seen other families use to help them and so many caring people out there to cope.
 Bear with me, I am not the best writer, speller or good at getting things out using the correct words.
 Charlie would always laugh at me!
 He was the beautiful writer!

 Charlie as most of you know has MS!
 But just to let you know... he told me "MS is not taking me down"!

 He was diagnosed 14 years ago, but this past year has been tuff, in and out of the hospitals and more in home nurses to help me.
 On Labor Day (Sept 7th) he was taken to Elmbrook for a wound on his knee that was just not healing and getting bigger.
 At that moment the doctors could not decided if he would have to lose part of his leg or if they could heal it enough to cover over the opening of the bone.
 He was in surgery and came out fine, with keeping his leg but having a wound vac on his knee.
 It was a machine that sucks at the open sore with a sponge inside the wound it is covered and then a pump attached.
 Pretty interesting.